wudonghao/Hand-Segmentation/Readme.md

 ## Usage
 ### Test

-You can use " python test.py -h " to see more options.
+Try " python test.py -h " to see more options.

 Simply test one image and rename the output by running